 In real estate, pre-selling condo or subdivision housing units are residential properties sold before construction, under construction, and just right after the developer launched the groundbreaking ceremony or even during the planning stages when the area doesn’t have any construction activity.
 So depending on your research, a pre-sale offer can be hugely advantageous to snagging an excellent property acquisition or an offer you must avoid at all costs.

-As a cautious buyer who doesn’t want to take high risks, especially when investment involves millions, you can make a judicious decision once you have done your homework.
+As a cautious buyer who doesn’t want to take high risks, especially when investment involves millions, you can make an informed decision once you have done your homework.

 As a guide, here are things to look for: